 Is Agile still Agile?
-That was the interesting topic for a panel discussion at Agile Europe in Gdansk in June.
-A great discussion ensued with a panel that included Ray Arell (formerly Intel), Hendrik Esser (Ericsson), Steve Holyer (independent Agile coach), Todd Little (IHS) and myself.
+That was an interesting topic for a panel discussion at Agile Europe in Gdansk in June.
+A great discussion ensued with a panel that included Ray Arell (formerly Intel), Hendrik Esser (Ericsson), Steve Holyer (independent Agile coach), Todd Little (IHS), and myself.
 In part 1 of this article, I reviewed one huge conclusion: Perhaps the most important thing in Agile is not explicitly mentioned in the Agile Manifesto: The Agile mindset.

 In this second part, the discussion moves on to the evolution of Agile and the Manifesto itself.
 Should we be updating the Agile Manifesto itself?